 top of page

-A conversation with a mountain: Monika Weiss’s "Arkhe-The Lost Canto" bridges the gap between the Himalayas and New York through haunting a cappella vocals, drawings, and the ritual of veiling.
+A Conversation with the Mountain: Monika Weiss’s "Arkhe-The Lost Canto" bridges the gap between the Himalayas and New York through haunting a cappella vocals, drawings, and the ritual of veiling

 • Dec 8, 2025